IAI Harpy NG

 The IAI Harpy NG or IAI Harpy New Generation is a loitering munition produced by the Israel Aerospace Industries.

+Design

-It is an anti-radiation drone and loitering weapon and is optimized for the SEAD operations.
+The Harpy NG is an anti-radiation drone and loitering weapon and is optimized for the SEAD operations.
 It has high explosive warhead and is a "fire and forget" autonomous weapon.

 It can operate in all-weather day/night and it can be launched from a ground vehicle.
 It has 9 hours airborne time.
 Harpy improved in several ways from its predecessor, particularly in loiter time, range, altitude, maintenance and training.
 Also, it improved RF spectrum from 2–18 to 0.8–18 GHz.